Every now and then, a trailer comes along and from the moment you first view it you just… know.

-When the puppet cast of a 1990’s TV show begin to get picked off one at a time, two former partners must put aside their prejudices and take the case.
-One a human officer struggling with her own inherent bias against puppets (McCarthy) and the other a disgraced former puppet LAPD officer turned private investigator.
+When the puppet cast of a 1990s TV show begin to get picked off one at a time, two former partners must put aside their prejudices and take the case.
+One is a human officer struggling with her own inherent bias against puppets (McCarthy) and the other is a disgraced former puppet LAPD officer turned private investigator.

-First things first, nasty puppets has been done before.
-In fact, it was done on uppity ole Broadway.
+First things first: nasty puppets have been done before.
+In fact, it was done on snooty ole Broadway.
 “Avenue Q” had all the fuckin’ and suckin’ and puppetin’ that “The Happytime Murders” had and did it WAY better.